mwiltshire/spotify-api-client/README.md

 Middleware lets you perform actions just before and just after each request to the Spotify API.
 This is a useful place to do things like logging, error reporting, applying timeouts, etc. It's also the out-of-the-box way to add authentication to your requests.
 [Read more about auth middleware](#auth-middleware)

-If you know Redux middleware, then this will look very familiar to you.
+If this looks familiar at all, it's because I totally ripped the API from Redux.

 ```js
 function loggerMiddleware(next: MiddlewareFetcher) {